simenandre/publish-with-yarn/README.md

-# simenandre/publish-with-yarn-classic
+# simenandre/publish-with-yarn

-This composite action will publish your package to NPM using Yarn Classic.
+This composite action will publish your package to NPM using Yarn.

 It parses tag version and set that in `package.json` before publishing, and pushes that to the default branch after publishing.